lynnadelesadler/Sadler-Scheduling-Solutions/README.md

 ![Homepage GIF](./Assets/Images/GIF.gif)

-_In the begining of the demonstration the time is 12:59:48 representing the present timeblock to be 12PM.
+_In the beginning of the demonstration the time is 12:59:48 representing the present timeblock to be 12PM.
 This is a demonstration of the 12pm timeblock turning from present (red) to past (grey).
 The 1pm timeblock will turn from future (green) to present (red)._

 _You will also be shown a new event typed into the 11AM timeblock.
-When the save button is clicked a message will show it was saved to local storage.  _
+When the save button is clicked a message will show it was saved to local storage._

 ## Support